-Truncation of records is performed by identifying the ’5’ and ’3’ end of each transcript and modifying the given coordinates to reflect the given truncation amounts.
-The amounts to be truncated can be modulated by the user; however, suggested ranges are 45 nt from the ’5’ end and 15 nt from the ’3’ end, set as the default parameters for the function (8).
-Asa given CDS may be less than the specified amounts, the function will recursively search CDS by CDS per transcript until the full truncation amount is fully trimmed.
-Any record smaller than the sum of the ’5’ and ’3’ truncation amounts is removed from the output file.
+Truncation of records is performed by identifying the 5’5’5’5′ and 3’3’3’3′ end of each transcript and modifying the coordinates to reflect the given truncation amounts.
+The amounts to be truncated can be modified by the user; however, suggested truncations are 45 nt from the 5’5’5’5′ end and 15 nt from the 3’3’3’3′ end, set as the default parameters for the function (8).
+As the CDS piece of a given exon may be shorter than the specified amounts, the function will recursively search CDS by CDS per transcript until the full truncation amount is fully trimmed.
+Any record smaller than the sum of the 5’5’5’5′ and 3’3’3’3′ truncation amounts is removed from the output file.

 GTF Flattened Record